Superstrong Dynamics and Directional Emission of a Giant Atom in a Structured Bath: Extended Data Figure

 \begin{extendedfigure*}

 {\textbf{Steady-state interaction of a giant atom interacting with a structured photonic bath (comparison to a model including disorder)} \textbf{(a)} Single-tone transmission of the CCA as a function of bare qubit frequency $\omega_q/2\pi$.
 The dressed qubit frequency extracted from two-tone spectroscopy is shown above the upper band (purple circles) and inside the middle bandgap (pink circles).
 Model predictions according to \eqrefauto{eq:normalSpaceHamiltonian} for the dressed qubit are shown as purple and pink lines, and the bare qubit frequency as a red dashed line.
 Crosses indicate the dressed CCA modes analyzed in panel \textbf{b}.
-Inset: zoom-in from $\omega_p/2\pi = \SI{7.7}{\giga\hertz}$ to \SI{8}{\giga\hertz}; orange lines show eigenvalues, $\tilde\omega_m/2\pi$, of the fitted disorder-free model according to \eqrefauto{eq:normalSpaceHamiltonian}.
-The orange (dashed) lines are the eigenvalues of the fitted model including resonant frequency disorder with standard deviation $\sigma = \SI{21.8}{\mega\hertz}$. \textbf{(b)} Atomic participation ratio of each eigenmode, $|u_m|^2$.
-Grey lines: expected atomic participation ratio, $|u_m|^2$, of each modes according to \eqrefauto{eq:normalSpaceHamiltonian}; circles and crosses: values extracted from two-tone and single-tone spectroscopy, respectively (error bars from the standard deviation of fitted dressed-mode frequencies), using $\abs{u_m}^2 = \dd \tilde{\omega}_m / \dd \omega_q$.
+Inset: zoom-in from $\omega_p/2\pi = \SI{7.7}{\giga\hertz}$ to \SI{8}{\giga\hertz}.
+The orange lines in the inset and orange dashed lines in the main panel show the eigenvalues of the fitted model according to \eqrefauto{eq:normalSpaceHamiltonian}, including resonant frequency disorder with standard deviation $\sigma = \SI{21.8}{\mega\hertz}$. \textbf{(b)} Atomic participation ratio of each dressed CCA modes, $|u_m|^2$.
+Continuous lines: expected atomic participation ratio, $|u_m|^2$, of each dressed CCA modes according to \eqrefauto{eq:normalSpaceHamiltonian}; circles and crosses: values extracted from two-tone and single-tone spectroscopy, respectively (error bars from the standard deviation of fitted dressed-mode frequencies), using $\abs{u_m}^2 = \dd \tilde{\omega}_m / \dd \omega_q$.
 Mode labels are indicated in the legend in panel \textbf{a}. } \end{extendedfigure*}

 \begin{extendedfigure*}

 {\textbf{Zooms-in on the FFT of the time domain trace of \figref{fig:fig3}.} The colormap is saturated to highlight the features. \textbf{(a)} Zoom in the upper band. \textbf{(b)} Zoom in the lower band.
 The red lines corresponds to $\Delta\tilde\omega_n^{(1)}/2\pi$, the orange lines to $\Delta\tilde\omega_n^{(2)}/2\pi$, the green line to $\Delta\tilde\omega_n^{(3)}/2\pi$ and the purple line to $\Delta\tilde\omega_n^{(4)}/2\pi$.} \end{extendedfigure*}